arangodb/arangodb/Documentation/DocuBlocks/Rest/Database/get_api_database_new.md

 @RESTBODYPARAM{users,array,optional,get_api_database_new_USERS}
 An array of user objects.
 The users will be granted *Administrate* permissions for the new database.
-Users that do no exist yet will be created.
+Users that do not exist yet will be created.
 If *users* is not specified or does not contain any users, the default user *root* will be used to ensure that the new database will be accessible after it is created.
 The *root* user is created with an empty password should it not